Have Questions?

 603-523-8804

-HALO Educational Systems is 12.2 miles from Canaan, NH
+HALO Educational Systems is 12.2 miles from Canaan, New Hampshire

 HALO Educational Systems offers long term rehab facilities, short term treatment centers, outpatient day treatment, inpatient detoxification facilities, inpatient rehab programs and others.
 HALO Educational Systems has continued recovery programs that are useful in helping clients after they check out of rehab.
 This alcohol and drug rehabilitation program also uses treatment methods that can help you achieve and maintain a full recovery.